aibromaghin/youtube_assistant/README.md

 # youtube_assistant
-Mini project that uses an LLM to allow a user to ask questions about a YouTube video
+Mini project that allows a user to ask questions about a YouTube video using Langchain and an LLM Based on tutorial from Free Code Camp: https://www.youtube.com/watch?v=lG7Uxts9SXs